EmilyBernard/Team-Profile-Genereator/README.md

 # Challenges
 <ul>
-<li>Running the tests produced fails for some files, which is actually a good thing because it points out issues that need to be debugged.
+<li>Running the tests produced fails for some files, which is actually a good thing because it pointed out issues that needed to be debugged.
 </ul>
 <br>
 <br>